pyne/pyne/docs/theorymanual/spatial_solvers.rst

 DGFEM-Lagrange
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All Lagrange solvers are implemented on the Lagrange function space rather than the complete function space.
-For an explanation of both spaces see 4.4.1 and 4.4.2 from [[Schunert]_].
+For an explanation of both spaces see 4.4.1 and 4.4.2 from [Schunert]_.
 "The DGFEM method for discretizing the SN equations was first suggested by Reed and Hill for two-dimensional triangular cells using a basis of *Lagrange* polynomials: Each Lagrange basis function is associated with a support point at which its value is unity while it assumes a zero value at all other support points.
-The unknowns in Reed’s methods are then the flux values at the support points and the method’s order is related to the number of support points within a single cell." [[Schunert]_,p.26]
+The unknowns in Reed’s methods are then the flux values at the support points and the method’s order is related to the number of support points within a single cell" ([Schunert]_, p.26).

 .. _dgfem-ld: